Ford F-Series (tenth generation): SVT Lightning (1999–2004)

 While the first-generation Lightning chassis was a hybrid of the F-150 and F-250, to save weight and lower its cost, the second-generation adopted the stock F-150 frame.
 To improve handling, while the stock short/long arm front suspension configuration was used, the Lightning was lowered one inch with a 31mm stabilizer bar; the rear solid axle with leaf springs was lowered two inches, using a 23mm stabilizer bar.
 Monroe shocks were used from 1999 to 2001; Bilstein shocks were used from 2002 to 2004.
 In place of the 17-inch wheels of its predecessor, the second-generation Lightning was given 18-inch wheels with Goodyear Eagle F1 directional tires developed for the truck.

-The second-generation Lightning was powered by a 5.4 L Triton SOHC V8 equipped with an Eaton M112 supercharger.
+The second-generation Lightning was powered by a 5.4L Triton SOHC V8 equipped with an Eaton M112 supercharger.
 At its launch, the Lightning produced 360 hp and 440 ft.lbf of torque, increased to 380 hp and 450 ft.lbf of torque in 2001.
-The supercharged V8 was paired with a 4-speed Ford 4R100 overdrive automatic transmission (shared with the 5.4L V8, 6.8L V10, and 7.3L diesel).
+The supercharged V8 was paired with a 4-speed Ford 4R100 overdrive automatic transmission (shared with the contemporary Super Duty).
 From 1999 to 2000, the rear axle ratio was 3.55:1, shortened to 3.73:1 in 2001.
 The same year, a 4.5 in aluminum driveshaft replaced a 3.5 in steel unit.